DevangMJ/SIMS_Depth_Profiling/README.md

 # SIMS_Depth_Profiling
-The names for the different experimental datasets are named as KingsCross, TingBin and
+The names for the different experimental datasets are named as KingsCross, Tingbin and Morden